swiftlang/swift-evolution/proposals/0478-default-isolation-typealias.md

 extension AdvancedWidget { ... }
 ```

+As with `@available` written on a top-level declaration, default availability is inherited by nested members and inner types per the standard `@available` propagation rules.

 ## Source compatibility

-This proposal is strictly additive. `default` is already a reserved keyword and top level `default` is not valid Swift today, so no existing code should be affected.
-Use of a new default such as `@available` or actor isolation carries the same source compatibility implications as writing it on top level declarations.
+This proposal is strictly additive. `default` is already a reserved keyword and top-level `default` is not valid Swift today, so no existing code should be affected.
+Use of a new default such as `@available` or actor isolation carries the same source compatibility implications as writing it on top-level declarations.

 ## ABI compatibility